michaelkkehoe/container-monitoring-workshop/levels/302_io_advanced/README.md

 * Determine the 95th percentile read and write IOPS of the container
 * Determine the 95th percentile read and write bandwidth utilization (percentage) of the contaienr
 * Determine the 95th percentile read and write IOPS utilization (percentage) of the container

+## How to run the excercise

+## How to check your work
+Look at the output of your program and you should see an average CPU usage of 50%